oribarilan/me/content/blog/ipynb-collaboration-killer.md

 df.describe()
 ```

 Each `# %%` creates a cell.
 Click "Run Cell" or use `Ctrl+Enter` to execute and see results in the Python Interactive window.
-You get:

-- **Variable explorer** - inspect all variables in your session
-- **Data viewer** - double-click dataframes to view and filter
-- **Plot viewer** - pan, zoom, and export matplotlib/altair figures
-- **Full IntelliSense** - completions, type hints, documentation

 The file is still just Python.
 No JSON, no cell outputs embedded in the file, perfect git diffs.